apache/libcloud/README.rst

 .. image:: https://coveralls.io/repos/github/apache/libcloud/badge.svg?branch=trunk
         :target: https://coveralls.io/github/apache/libcloud?branch=trunk

-Apache Libcloud is a Python library which hides differences between different cloud provider APIs and allows you to manage different cloud resources through a unified and easy to use API.
+Apache Libcloud is a Python library which abstracts many different cloud provider APIs into a unified API.

 Resources you can manage with Libcloud are divided into the following categories: